-- Initial BSP Development includes the following activities carried out by the qualified Behavioral Specialist: - Conducts a Functional Behavior Assessment (FBA) of behavior and its causes, and an analysis of assessment findings of the behavior(s) to be targeted so that an appropriate BSP may be designed; - Develops an individualized, comprehensive BSP that includes positive practices and least restrictive interventions to be used by people coming into contact with the participant to increase and improve the participant's adaptive behaviors.
+- Initial BSP Development includes the following activities carried out by the qualified Behavioral Specialist: - Conducts a Functional Behavior Assessment (FBA) of behavior and its causes, and an

+- analysis of assessment findings of the behavior(s) to be targeted so that an appropriate BSP may be designed; - Develops an individualized, comprehensive BSP that includes positive practices and least restrictive interventions to be used by people coming into contact with the participant to increase and improve the participant's adaptive behaviors.
 The BSP may not include chemical or mechanical restraints.
 The BSP may not include physical restraints as behavioral interventions.
 Physical restraints may only be utilized in accordance with 55 Pa.
 Code §§6100.348 and 6100.349 in the case of an emergency or crisis to prevent a participant from immediate physical harm to the participant or others.
 BSPs that include restrictive procedures must be approved by a human rights team prior to implementation.
 ODP expects that, regardless of the number of providers supporting a participant, continuity of care will be maintained through ongoing team communication and collaboration.
 Ideally, there should be one BSP for the participant that is integrated and comprehensive and incorporates support strategies for all environments.
 If there is more than one Behavioral Specialist working with the participant, the BSP can reflect joint authorship; - Develops the BSP within 60 days of the start date of the BSS; - Develops a CIP that will identify how crisis intervention support will be available to the participant, how the Supports Coordinator (SC) and other appropriate waiver service providers will be kept informed of the precursors of the participant's challenging behavior, and the procedures/interventions that are most effective to deescalate the challenging behaviors; - Enters the BSP and the CIP into HCSIS; and - Upon completion of plan development, meets with the participant, family members, SC, other providers, and employers to explain the BSP and the CIP to ensure all parties understand the plans. - The BSP justifies necessary levels of BSS.
-ODP reviews the amount of direct and consultative service requested before authorization to ensure it is appropriate given the needs identified.

-Ongoing Support can occur both before and after the completion of the BSP.
+ODP reviews the amount of direct and consultative service requested before authorization to ensure it is appropriate given the needs identified. - Ongoing Support can occur both before and after the completion of the BSP.
 If the participant needs behavioral support before the BSP and CIP are developed, the SC may submit a request to ODP for ongoing support to be provided during plan development.
-This service may be furnished in a participant's home and at other community locations.
+This service may be furnished in a participant's home and at other community locations. - Direct supports include: - Support of and consultation with the participant to help them understand the purpose, objectives, methods, and documentation of the BSP, evaluate the effectiveness of the BSP and review recommended revisions; - Crisis intervention supports provided directly to the participant in response to a behavioral episode that manifests with acute symptoms of sufficient severity such that a prudent layperson, could reasonably expect that the absence of immediate intervention will result in placing the participant and/or the persons around the participant in serious jeopardy including imminent risk of institutionalization or place the participant at imminent risk of incarceration or result in the imminent damage to valuable property by the participant.